sreco002/Matrix/Arduino/README.md

 - ROW_15 -> Y3 : 01101000 -> HEX 0x68

 ## TODO
-- Interpolated the 16X16 matrix to 64X64 with bilinear algorithm.
+- Interpolated the 16X16 matrix to 64X64 with bilinear algorithm. (see Blob branche)
-- Applied blob tracking on to the interpolated matrix
+- Applied blob tracking on to the interpolated matrix (see Blob branche)
 - Transmit blobs coordinates via OSC